juanjcardona13/graphene_django_cruddals/README.md

 ## <a name="license">📜 License</a>

-Distributed under the MIT License.
-See [LICENSE](https://github.com/juanjcardona13/graphene_django_cruddals/blob/main/LICENSE) for more information.
+Distributed under the Apache License, Version 2.0.
+See [LICENSE]((https://github.com/juanjcardona13/graphene_django_cruddals/blob/main/LICENSE) ) for more information.

 ## <a name="contributing">❤️ Contributing</a>